-In early December, we updated the Loupe ASP.NET Core and Entity Framework agents to support .NET 5, with future updates for WPF and WinForms to come.
+In early December, we updated the Loupe ASP.NET Core and Entity Framework agents to support .NET 5, along with WPF and Winforms.
 You can now use Loupe Server with .NET 5 projects!

 You may not be ready to dive in headfirst though, and still have questions. .NET projects are often made up of many different parts, each with its own specific logging requirements.
 How do you balance the logging needs for everyone involved in making your application?
 How do you keep a clean architecture when there are so many use cases?

 For .NET 5, the basis for flexible, robust logging architecture can be found in a versatile logging framework started in .NET Core: Microsoft.Extensions.Logging.

 This article will review how to create a clean, centralized logging architecture for .NET 5 with Microsoft.Extensions.Logging and what we recommend for Loupe users.